52147/Diamond-Tofu-Careers-Client/README.md

   ...
 }
 ### GET /api/profile/status?uid={uid}
-Retrieve the status of a user's profile.
+Retrieve application data including title, status, apply time of all this user applications.

 Query Parameters
 uid (string): The unique ID of the user.